lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Modal Models.md

 * Startup behavior inside modes may occur during execution and not only at program start.
 * Multiple shutdown reactions may be executed, bypassing mutual exclusion of modes.
-* Reactors that are design without consideration of modes and use only `startup` (not `reset`) to trigger an execution chain, may not work in modes and cease to function if re-entered with a reset.
+* Reactors that are designed without consideration of modes and use only `startup` (not `reset`) to trigger an execution chain, may not work in modes and cease to function if re-entered with a reset.

 Even in the presence of these oddities, we currently consider this behavior the best fitting compromise.